Photography can be that soft light that modestly helps us to change things.

 IT’S POSSIBLE BY…

-The Social Welfare Service of the Catarroja City Council, Nuria Blanch, Francisco Gómez and Mª José Carretero, who have trusted in this project and in my work.
+The Social Welfare Service of the Catarroja City Council, Nuria Blanch, Francisco Gómez and Mª José Carretero, who have trusted in this project and my work.

 Alba Mompó, Julia Martínez and Miquel Miñana.
 Psychologists and social workers expressly hired for the Programa Pont.
-All of them invest illusion, time and work, they believe in what they do and integrate people into workplace.
+All of them invest illusion, time and work, they believe in what they do and integrate people into the workplace.

-The Estudio Paco Mora, the printer of these photographs, what he touches turns into Art.
+The Estudio Paco Mora, the printer of these photographs, turns what he touches into art.

 Javier Sancho Boils for accompanying Sara and Jorge’s project.
 Pablo Llàcer and Lluis Raga for photographing the exhibition.